cliosight/cliosight_templates/overview.md

 [Click here](cliosight_meetings_dashboard.json) to view the JSON definition for this dashboard.

 ### Automation <a name="automation"></a>
 Simple UI like forms, reports and dashboards are useful.
 However, for developing a full-fledged cloud-hosted application, automating tasks is necessary.
-Our syntax provides a shorthand for one-click deployment of automation code.
+Our syntax provides a shorthand for one-click addition of automation tasks.
 Provision for adding user-defined Javascript and Python code will be available later.

 ### Sending Email Notifications <a name="trigger_email"></a>
 Sending notifications on events can be configured like any other backend component.